craigshoemaker/spineedit/README.md

 A browser extension that fosters collaboration and makes it easy to edit Microsoft docs.

-## Introductory Videos
+## Introductory videos

-Get to know SpineEdit by watching the following introductory videos for working with:
+Get to know SpineEdit by watching the following introductory videos:

 - Video: [How to make a Pull Request to Docs](https://youtu.be/3YmhpujaTtY)
 - Video: [How to make a Pull Request to Learn](https://youtu.be/sar8aFsVBFA)